Bravothe/evzone-android-lib/README.md

 ### Basic Integration

-To integrate Evzone Pay into your application, follow these steps:
+To integrate EVzone Pay into your application, follow these steps:

 1. Initialize the SDK with your merchant credentials.
 2. Launch the payment process, passing the required parameters: `businessName`, `username`, `itemsPurchased`, and `totalAmount`.